kappa-db/kappa-core/README.md

 #### `kappa.ready(names, cb)`

-Call `cb` after all flows with a name in the `names` array have finished processing.
+Call `cb` exactly once, after all flows with a name in the `names` array have finished processing.
 If `names` is empty, all flows will be awaited.
+If all the flows are already ready, `cb` is called immediately.

 #### `kappa.pause()`